 Trust me when I say that these brownies taste totally decadent.

 - Preheat the oven to 350ºF and line a 9-inch square baking dish with parchment paper.
-In a large food processor fitted with an S-blade, process the black beans until smooth.
+In a large food processor fitted with an S-blade, process the rolled oats briefly, until they resemble a coarse flour.

-- To the pureed black beans, add in the almond butter, cacao powder, ground flax, vanilla, sugar, vinegar, salt, and baking soda.
+- Add in the black beans, almond butter, cacao powder, ground flax, vanilla, sugar, vinegar (which helps the brownies rise), salt, and baking soda.
 Process until a very smooth and thick batter is formed, stopping to scrape down the sides at least once to make sure everything is mixed evenly.

-- Add the chocolate chips to the batter and pulse a few times to mix them in.
-Use a spatula to scoop the batter into the lined 9-inch baking dish.
+- Use a spatula to transfer the batter into the lined 9-inch baking dish.
 The batter will be rather thick, so you'll need to use the spatula to spread it evenly into the pan.
+Sprinkle the chocolate chips over the top, and press them lightly into the batter.

 - Serve at room temperature, and store any leftovers in an airtight container in the fridge for up to a week.
 (I imagine these would freeze well, too!)